apache/zeppelin/zeppelin-web/README.md

 # you need to run zeppelin backend instance also
 $ yarn run dev

-# If you are using a custom port, you must use 'SERVER_PORT' variables to run the web application development mode.
+# If you are using a custom port, you must use the 'SERVER_PORT' variable to run the web application development mode
 $ SERVER_PORT=8080 yarn run dev

 # execute tests